Chapel Hills Mall: 2010s

 After emerging from bankruptcy, General Growth Properties identified the Chapel Hills Mall as an "underperforming mall."
 In June 2011, GGP sold the mall to a partnership between Coyote Management LP and Garrison Investment Group for $71.5 million, which was $40.7 million less than what GGP owed on the mall.
 Garrison eventually became the mall's sole owner.
 The vacancy rate in the mall was around 15 percent when GGP sold it.

 In 2011, Old Navy moved its store from the mall to a space in a nearby strip mall, and Borders closed due to the chain's bankruptcy.
 In 2013, Carmike Cinemas opened a new 13-screen movie theater in the space occupied by the original theater and Kmart.
 H&M opened a 21,904-square-foot store in 2013.
 JCPenney closed its store in 2014 as part of a nationwide closure of underperforming stores.
 Toby Keith's I Love This Bar & Grill announced in 2014 its intent to build a restaurant on the first floor of the former Borders location but later scrapped the plans.
 Gordmans briefly opened in the former JCPenney space in 2016 before shuttering a few months later in 2017 when the chain filed for bankruptcy.
 In 2017, the Carmike Cinemas became an AMC following AMC Theatres's acquisition of Carmike.

 In 2017, Garrison Investment received foreclosure notices on the mall totaling $37 million, the largest default in El Paso County history.
 Reasons for why the mall fell into foreclosure were unknown.
 In 2018, a coalition of companies, including Namdar Realty Group, purchased the Chapel Hills Mall for $33.5 million, less than half of the price the mall had sold for seven years earlier.
 The departure of several prominent anchors and the threat of losing others contributed to the reduction in price.
 Namdar had previously purchased The Citadel in 2015, giving it control over both of Colorado Springs' enclosed malls.

 Sears announced in 2018 that it would close its Chapel Hills Mall location in 2019 as part of a plan to close 80 stores.

 2020s

-Burlington closed its 41,000-square-foot store in early 2020 after it failed to come to a lease agreement with the owner of its space, a separate entity from the mall’s owner.
+Burlington closed its 41,000-square-foot store in early 2020 after it failed to come to a lease agreement with the owner of its space, a separate entity from the mall's owner.
 Burlington opened a new location in a strip mall across the street in 2021.
 In response to the COVID-19 pandemic and related local health mandates, the Chapel Hills Mall temporarily closed for approximately a month in April 2020.

-The former Sears building and parking lots were razed in 2021 to make way for a 300-unit “suburban-style” apartment complex that developers are constructing adjacent to the mall.
-The developer expects to complete the apartments in 2023.
+The former Sears building and parking lots were razed in 2021 to make way for a 300-unit “suburban-style” apartment complex that developers are constructing adjacent to the mall, which were completed in 2023.
+In 2024, plans were announced to renovate the former Burlington store into a new indoor pickleball complex and to build an interactive aquarium in the mall.